Particular/docs.particular.net/nservicebus/pipeline/customizing-v6.md

 NServiceBus version 6 splits the existing pipelines into smaller and better composable units called "Stages".
 A stage is a group of steps acting on the same level of abstraction.
 This allows you to define a step working with the "incoming physical" message before it has been deserialized or a step which is executed before and after each handler invocation (remember: there can be multiple message handlers per message).
 You'll find more information about the existing stages later in this article.

-You can extend the pipeline with a custom behavior implementing `Behavior<TContext>`. `TContext` is the context of the stage that the behavior berlongs to.
+You can extend the pipeline with a custom behavior implementing `Behavior<TContext>`. `TContext` is the context of the stage that the behavior belongs to.

 snippet:SamplePipelineBehavior